tjgeirk/freqport/README.md

 # TO USE:

-# SAVE FILES TO DESKTOP
+ SAVE FILES TO DESKTOP

-# Go To:
+Go To:

-Desktop / CryptoBot / bot1 / api_keys.json
+Desktop/CryptoBot/bot1/api_keys.json
-Desktop / Cryptobot / bot2 / api_keys.json
+Desktop/Cryptobot/bot2/api_keys.json

-# add your keys to the designated locations:
+## add your keys to the designated locations:

 {
   "exchange": {